socrata/soda-java/README.md

 The Soda2Consumer and Soda2Producer classes are built on top of the HttpLowLevel class.
 They build upon it to use Jackson to do marshalling from the JSON to Java Objects.

+If you want to actually see any of these examples working.
+You can take a look at the class `com.socrata.ExamplesTest` in the test directory, which has a working version of these examples.

 Consumer
 --------

 **Simple Query**

 The consumer API is simple.
 The following example will issue two requests, one will return the results from the "test-data" dataset, as the JSON string.
 The other will return the results as the `Nomination` java objects: